 yourself up to a state where you won’t feel the need to surrender every losing position.
 Surrendering is a temporary move, a way to

 relieve pressure so you can better build the skills you need.

 Those skills are, of course, communion skills.
 A skilled player knows when to admit their own mistakes.
 They know how to laugh at themselves and not take everything so seriously.
 Another useful skill is the ability to follow your team’s calls, to not be the shot caller, so that agency blunders can be shared across the team.
 Finally, there’s the skills-based mentality.
 Can you view every game as an opportunity to improve?
 If you can do that, then every mistake you make is an opportunity.

 That’s my answer to “When should I surrender?”
 In short, don’t surrender based on the game state.
 Also, don’t adopt a “never surrender” mentality.
 Use surrendering as a tool.
 Evaluate your own mental state, and try each game to surrender a little later than you would have before.
 When you do surrender, use that opportunity to take a break, and recharge your mental and emotional state.
 Perhaps you can use Reiterate to help you focus on the communion skills you can build so you won’t feel the need to surrender so soon next time.

-That covers when you should start your own surrender vote, but what should you do when a surrender is started by your teammate?
+What should you do when a surrender is started by your teammate?
 Again, we will evaluate this within the context of communion skills.

 Your team has started a surrender vote.
 Should you vote Yes or No?
 Assume the teammates voting Yes are exercising their communion skills.
 That is, they’re telling you they are exhausted, emotionally.
 They can’t play the game properly any more.
 When viewed with this perspective, a surrender vote is kind of the communion equivalent to an “assistance needed” ping.
 Except, instead of asking for a gank, they’re asking for emotional support.